Auburn Bankruptcy Lawyers & Attorneys

 If you live in Auburn, Opelika, or the surrounding areas of Lee County, then you will likely be filing your bankruptcy in the United States District Court, Middle District of Alabama.
 Opelika is the county seat of Lee County, Alabama with the county courthouse located in Opelika and an annex in downtown Auburn.
 In a Chapter 7 bankruptcy, you will have a hearing called a Meeting of the Creditors.
 If you live in the City of Auburn then your bankruptcy hearing will be in downtown Opelika.

-At the Meeting of Creditors, there will be no judge and normally, not even an y creditors, despite the name.
+At the Meeting of Creditors, there will be no judge and normally, not even any creditors, despite the name.
 Our Montgomery bankruptcy lawyer will accompany you there.
-There will also be a Trustee administering your case and asking you questions under oath to ensure you are telling the truth about your assets, income, and all other information in your bankruptcy schedules and petition.
-The Trustee will usually just ask a few questions concerning your assets and income at this Meeting of the Creditors.
+There will also be a Trustee administering your case and asking you questions under oath to ensure you are telling the truth about your assets, income, and all other information in your bankruptcy schedules.

 There can be issues in your Chapter 7 case if you have substantial assets or if you have a large amount of equity in your house, vehicles, or other property.
 If you do have assets, then this type of bankruptcy may not be the best option for you.
 If you do not qualify for a Chapter 7 or have certain unprotected assets, then you may need to file something called a Chapter 13 bankruptcy.
 This is basically a five year payment plan, where you repay all or some of your debts over time.
 If you call today, one of our attorneys can talk to you to determine what type of bankruptcy is best for your financial situation.

-Our local Montgomery bankruptcy lawyer is a member of the Montgomery Bar Association, and the Harris Firm is a member of Montgomery Chamber of Commerce and the Central Alabama Better Business Bureau.
+Our local bankruptcy lawyer is a member of the Montgomery Bar Association, the Montgomery Chamber of Commerce, and the Central Alabama Better Business Bureau.
 If you are considering filing for debt relief, then call our Auburn bankruptcy attorneys today and let us counsel you and your family through this difficult financial time.